Since 2006, the Program has connected on average approximately 200 Young Leaders each year with industry veterans.

 Additionally, Mentees should have a clear idea of what they want to achieve through the Mentorship Program, whether that be obtaining career advice or learning from their peers and Mentor about specific issues in their sector.
 Providing meeting topics and activities is the responsibility of every group member.

-Confidentiality is absolute, in all ways and forever.
-A breach in confidentiality will be treated as a resignation from the Mentorship Program.
+Confidentiality is absolute.
+A breach of this trust will be treated as a resignation from the Mentorship Program.

-The application consists of two parts and will be sent out by mid-June 2012.
-Instructions to proceed to the ULI website to sign up and to a registration questionnaire will be included.
+The application process consists of two parts and will open July 1, 2013.
+Instructions to proceed to the ULI website to sign up and to a registration application / questionnaire will be included.
 You must complete both the ULI website registration and questionnaire application to be eligible to participate.
 Please understand that this is a competitive application process.
 Due to capacity limitations and participation requirements, it is possible that not all applicants will be accepted into the program.
-Additionally, please note that all applications must be submitted by Friday, July 20, 2012; late applications will not be accepted.
+Additionally, please note that all applications must be submitted by Friday, July 19, 2013; late applications will not be accepted.

-Step 2: Please follow the link, and fill out the survey.
+Step 2: Please follow this link, and fill out the application / questionnaire.

 Meetings can be as simple as discussions over coffee, breakfast, lunch, dinner or drinks.
 If meeting in person is difficult, some groups have utilized biweekly conference calls to supplement less frequent meetings.
 Sample discussion topics include: